Skip to Content

 Quartz varieties are rock crystal, milk quartz, amethyst, citrine, ametrine, smoky quartz, morion, tiger’s eye, hawk’s eye, and aventurine.
 Microcrystalline quartz varieties are jasper, carnelian, chalcedony, onyx, agate, chert, and flint.
 Structural varieties are tridymite, cristobalite, coesite, and stishovite.

-Sometimes quartz forms such unusual forms that can be mistaken even with diamonds.
+Sometimes, quartz forms unusual forms that can be mistaken even with diamonds.
 Quartz can occur as beautiful crystals and cryptocrystalline aggregates, where no crystals can be observed, but colorful layers form intriguing patterns.

-Quartz is even found in meteorite craters and some varieties can be formed after a meteorite fall.
-The Quartz family even has its own ‘diamond’, which name is the Herkimer diamond.
-This variety of quartz forms two ended crystals and resembles the diamond’s outline.
+Quartz is even found in meteorite craters; some varieties can be formed after a meteorite falls.
+The Quartz family even has its own ‘diamond,’ Herkimer.
+This variety of quartz forms two-ended crystals and resembles the diamond’s outline.

 Different Varieties of Quartz